kolkhis/tech-notes/vim/keybind_cheatsheet.md

 * `gx`: Go to the filepath or URL under the cursor.
     * Uses the system default handler, by calling `vim.ui.open()`.
     * Returns (doesn't show) an error message on failure.
+* `gue` will lowercase all characters from the cursor to the end of the word.

 ## Making Custom Keybindings